ScanTrust/sawtooth-explorer/api/README.md

 ## Deployment

-First, you should have MongoDB running and port specified in `./config.js` in MONGO_URL if it's different from 27017.
+1. MongoDB should be running.
+2. MongoDB's and Sawtooth's urls and ports are specified in `./config.js`.
+3. npm and node installed.
+4. `npm i`.
-Then, install npm and node, then in root of this app: `PORT=3001 npm run start` to start API on 3001 port.
+5. `PORT=3001 npm run start` to start API on 3001 port.